Killing of Nika Shakarami: Day 40 of her death

-On day 40 of her death, large crowd gathered at her burial site, even though she is buried in a small village far from the city.
+On day 40 of her death, a large crowd gathered at her burial site, even though she is buried in a small village far from the city.
 They mostly chanted the slogans of protests and sang an old famous song in Luri "دایه دایه وقت جنگه" ("Oh mother, mother, it's time to fight").
 Shakarami's mother gave a speech addressing Nika "I will for ever be in agony for your sufferings, but I love you.
 When I see that pure seed of your thinking – freedom, courage and honour blossoms in the hearts of other loved ones, I am happy and grateful."

 Video showed guards had attempted to prevent people from attending the ceremony by blocking a bridge, the security forces also fired teargas on people who fought back by throwing stones, and gunshots were audible in video shared on social media.
 At her memorial ceremony, people attending chanted "We are all Nika, fight and we will fight back."

 Reactions

 Hundreds of protesters gathered in the cemetery of Khorramabad on the day Shakarami's funeral would have been held, spurred into action by the theft of her body.
 Activists accused the Iranian government of abusing, torturing and killing Shakarami.
 The news of her death led to high school girls joining the anti-government protests in large numbers on 4 October, some symbolically removing their hijabs in further defiance of the government.
 The schoolgirls joining the protests was called an "unprecedented show of support" by David Gritten of BBC News.
 An article by Miriam Berger in The Washington Post described Shakarami's death and the attempt by the authorities to cover it up as "[giving the] demonstrators another rallying cry".
 According to Mahmood Amiry-Moghaddam, the director of the Iran Human Rights organization, "The available evidence indicates the government's role in Nika Shakrami's murder; Unless the opposite is proven by an independent fact-finding commission under the supervision of the United Nations.
 Until such a committee is formed, the responsibility for Nika's murder, like the other victims of the current protests, rests with Ali Khamenei and the forces under his command."

 The death of Shakarami and the theft of her body was widely reported on in the international media.
 She was also widely commemorated on social media, where her photo and name were circulated and her name became a hashtag used by the women's rights movement.
-By 5 October, the hashtag had been tweeted more than two million times.
 BBC correspondent Nafiseh Kohnavard commemorated Shakarami by posting a video on Twitter of Shakarami standing on a stage, singing and laughing.
 The song sung by Shakarami in the clip is an old Iranian love song from the film Soltane Ghalbha (1968).
 The BBC also shared videos of Shakarami speaking at the recent protests prior to her death.